 Office: URBN 670 S

-Dr. Harris is currently an Associate Professor who came to Portland State University in September 2004 with over 20 years of experience in Human Resources Management and Organizational Development in the public and private sectors.
-She received her Ph.D. in Public Administration with emphasis in Public Management from Rutgers University in 2003; an M.A. in Psychology from the University of Northern Colorado; and a B.A. in Social Psychology with a minor in Organizational Behavior from Park University (formerly Park College).
-Upon graduation from Rutgers University, Dr. Harris taught Organizational Behavior, Human Resources Management and related courses at Drexel University during the 2003-2004 academic year.
+Dr. Harris is a Professor of Public Administration who came to Portland State University in late 2004 following a career as a practitioner ‘in Human Resources Management and Organizational Development in food manufacturing and as the principal of her consulting firm serving a cross section of clientele in both the public and private sectors.
+She received her Ph.D. in Public Administration with concentration in Public Management from Rutgers University; an M.A. in Psychology from the University of Northern Colorado; and a B.A. in Social Psychology with a minor in Organizational Behavior from Park University (formerly Park College).
+Upon graduation from Rutgers University, Dr. Harris taught Organizational Behavior and Human Resources Management at Drexel University during the 2003-2004 academic year.

-Dr. Harris' research interests lie in examining recruitment and retention patterns in the military; issues of social justice and civil rights, particularly as they pertain to women and underrepresented minorities; organizational commitment and performance in the public sector and in public-private partnerships; and unionization.
+Dr. Harris' research lies in examining the recruitment and retention patterns of the military, particularly as they pertain to women and underrepresented minorities; gender equity; civil rights; and the health and healthcare disparities of certain vulnerable and veterans groups.

 Dr. Harris is widely published.
 Her work has appeared in several peer reviewed journals; among them Public Administration Review, Administration and Society, Review of Public Personnel Administration, Journal of Military Studies, Journal of Public Affairs Education, Journal of Public Management and Social Policy, International Journal of Public Administration, Public Performance and Management Review, Journal of Health and Human Services Administration, Public Integrity as well as a chapter in the book A 21st Century Approach to Teaching for Social Justice: Educating for Both Advocacy and Action.